1962 Cleveland Browns season

 The 1962 Cleveland Browns season was the team's 13th season with the National Football League.
+It was the last with Paul Brown as head coach, as Art Modell fired him on January 9, 1963.
+One week later, Blanton Collier was named the second head coach of the Browns.

 Exhibition schedule

 There was a doubleheader on August 18, 1962, Cowboys vs Lions and Steelers vs Browns.

-Regular season schedule

-Note: Intra-conference opponents are in bold text.
+Schedule

 Week 1

 The Browns gave a record opening-day crowd of 81,115 at Cleveland Stadium something to remember in a 17–7 victory over the Giants.
 The game's most memorable play is a flea-flicker that set up a 29-yard Lou Groza field goal.
 Quarterback Jim Ninowski hands the ball to Jim Brown, who hands to receiver Ray Renfro, who hands the ball back to Ninowski, who completes a 53-yard pass to Rich Kreitling.

 Week 2

 Bobby Mitchell, traded by coach Paul Brown to Washington during the offseason, haunts his old team by scoring the winning touchdown in a 17–16 Redskins victory at Cleveland.
 With the Browns leading 16–10 late in the fourth quarter and trying to run out the clock, Jim Brown fumbles, giving the Redskins possession near midfield.
 Norm Snead throws a short pass to Mitchell, who races for the go-ahead touchdown.
 The Browns get two shots at a final-minute game-winning field goal, but both of Lou Groza's attempts are blocked.